manifoldmarkets/manifold/docs/docs/faq.md

 Mana (M) is the play-money used by our platform to keep track of your bets.
 It **cannot be converted to cash**.
 All users start with M500 for free.

-As the native currency of Manifold Questions, mana is backed by the ability to create, subsidise, promote, and bet in questions on the platform.
+As the native currency of Manifold Markets, mana is backed by the ability to create, subsidise, promote, and bet in questions on the platform.

 In addition, you can also [purchase more mana](https://manifold.markets/add-funds) or convert your mana earnings into real [charitable donations](https://manifold.markets/charity) at a rate of **M100 to $1**.